 - The college offers many ways to stay engaged outside of the classroom, including more than 40 student organizations and 19 varsity athletic teams.
 Students may volunteer locally or internationally, perform in one of 14 music ensembles, or join a theatre production, among other possibilities.

 - The Wildcat football team has the longest winning streak of any college football team in the country – 58 consecutive winning seasons.
 The baseball team won the national NCAA Division III championship in 2013, and the women’s softball team won the national championship title twice, in 2007 and 2011.

 - Linfield is regularly named to the President’s Higher Education Community Service Honor Roll, with nearly 500 students volunteering 8,100 service hours.
 Their priorities include sustainability, and outreach to disadvantaged youth and the homeless.

 - Linfield College is one of two Pacific Northwest schools included in the Kemper Scholarship Program, offered to only 16 institutions throughout the nation.

 - Linfield is home to the Oregon Nobel Laureate Symposium, a unique program that brings Nobel laureates to campus.

 - Washington Monthly named Linfield one of the top 100 liberal arts colleges and 35th for “Best Bang for the Buck” among liberal arts colleges in the nation.

-- Linfield pioneered online education in the Pacific Northwest and its Division of Continuing Education now supports a virtual learning community of students around the globe.
+- Linfield pioneered online education in the Pacific Northwest and its Online and Continuing Education program supports a virtual learning community of students around the globe.